22 Oct 2025

 The report highlights how young people are struggling to control their social media use, displaying unhealthy behaviour patterns (such as inability to limit screen time, neglecting daily activities, experiencing withdrawal, etc. ) that can lead to negative consequences such as poor mental well-being.

-One study, which examined addictive screen use and mental health, suicidal behaviours, and suicidal ideation in US adolescents, found that one-third of participants displayed addictive social media or mobile phone use from the age of 11.
+One study, which examined addictive screen use and mental health2, suicidal behaviours, and suicidal ideation in US adolescents, found that one-third of participants displayed addictive social media or mobile phone use from the age of 11.

 The study revealed that children with video game addiction displayed poor mental health symptoms such as anxiety and depression, and social media usage was associated with aggressive behaviours.
 Even more concerning, participants who became increasingly addicted to screen use over the four-year study period were more than twice as likely to report suicidal thoughts compared to children who used them less.